-Developing Local Hazard Conditions Based on Regional or Local Sea Level Rise Using Best Available Science
+Developing Local Hazard

+Conditions Based on Regional

+or Local Sea Level Rise Using

+Best Available Science

-This Appendix provides technical information regarding how to determine local hazard conditions for sea level rise planning efforts.
+his Appendix provides technical information regarding how to determine local hazard conditions for sea level rise planning efforts.
 This process is described more broadly as Steps 1-3 in Chapters 5 and 6 in this document, and includes determining a range of sea level rise projections and analyzing the physical effects and possible resource impacts of sea level rise hazards.

 Water level varies locally, so this analysis must be performed on a regional or site specific basis, and applicants and planners should prioritize obtaining data or conducting research at the correct geographical scale.
-The 2012 National Research Council (NRC) report is considered the best available science on California's regional sea level rise, and the Commission recommends using it when sea level rise projections are needed.
+The 2018 OPC Sea-Level Rise Guidance is considered the best available science on California's regional sea level rise, and the Commission recommends using it when sea level rise projections are needed.
 Equivalent resources may be used by local governments and applicants provided that the resource is peer-reviewed, widely accepted within the scientific community, and locally relevant.

-Much of the research by the Intergovernmental Panel on Climate Change (IPCC) and others, and even the material in the 2012 NRC Report, has focused on global and regional changes to mean sea level.
+Much of the research by the Intergovernmental Panel on Climate Change (IPCC) and others has focused on global and regional changes to mean sea level.
 However, the coast is formed and changed by local water and land conditions.
 Local tidal range influences where beaches, wetlands and estuaries will establish; waves and currents are major drivers of shoreline change; and storms and storm waves are often the major factors causing damage to coastal development.
 It is local conditions that influence beach accretion and erosion, storm damage, bluff retreat, and wetland function.